 Change and neuroplasticity

-I suspect that a lot of us will experience self-discrepancy in the months and years ahead.
-The desire to return to normal, to our pre-injury or pre-pandemic self, is strong.
+I suspect that many will experience self-discrepancy in the months and years around life events.
+The desire to return to 'normal', to our pre-injury or pre-event self, is strong.
 But, in some cases, a return will be impossible.

 Neuroplasticity

-Just as a brain injury survivor can find hope in neuroplasticity, so can someone rebuilding during and after the pandemic.
-Neuroplasticity is ‘the concept that the brain can rewire itself’2.
-Or, as Dr Seemungal puts it, ‘the brain can change in response to training.’3
+Just as a brain injury survivor can find hope in neuroplasticity, so can someone rebuilding during and after other trauma.
+Neuroplasticity is "the concept that the brain can rewire itself".
+Or, as Dr Seemungal puts it in my brain injury memoir, "the brain can change in response to training."

 This makes sense, as change is not new.
 Change happens all the time.
 Usually, it causes a little ruckus and then we become used to it.
 Our brain becomes used to it.
 This happens on small time scales, for instance the first week after school holidays is a struggle and then a routine sets in.
 Or it can happen over a longer time, as we become more fluent in a language or adept at a musical instrument.